 Help rehabilitate injured or ill seabirds

 If you have a special interest in conservation, you could opt to help rehabilitate African penguins and other seabirds.
 Here you will assist in preparing food, feeding the birds, cleaning out cages, and rehabilitating injured or oiled birds.
 As you work, you’ll get the opportunity to learn about the local ecosystem and work with some unique bird species.

 Where you will be working as an Animal Care volunteer in South Africa?

 Both placements are based in Cape Town.
 Known as the Mother City, it’s famous for its spectacular natural beauty and, of course, the iconic Table Mountain.
 During your time here, you will be able to experience the best of both city life and outdoor adventures.

-If you decide to work with seabirds at the rehabilitation centre, you will be based in the suburb of Bloubergstrand.
-It’s located 25km outside of Cape Town’s CBD and offers the best views of Table Mountain.
+If you decide to work with seabirds at the rehabilitation center, you will be based in the suburb of Bloubergstrand.
+It’s located 15 miles outside of Cape Town’s CBD and offers the best views of Table Mountain.
 This shelter specialises in rescuing and rehabilitating seabirds, including the African Penguin.
 You will work in an amazing location, where cormorants, pelicans and even pink flamingos are a common sight.

 Measuring Our Impact

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.